top of page

 • Author of a Children’s Book on the importance of welfare friendly handling in veterinary practice.

-• 23 years as a Veterinary Surgeon
+• 26 years as a Veterinary Surgeon and 25 years seeing veterinary behaviour cases

 • Set up, ran and then sold a 1st opinion small animal and veterinary behavioural referral practice